 - Mapping & sampling along 17 km Oko–Aremu District

 The OKO concessions are the current focus of G2 Goldfields exploration activities in Guyana.
 This is the first modern exploration program of sampling, geophysics and diamond drilling that has been conducted at the OKO property.
-Drill results to date have indicated significant and widespread gold mineralization over an 800 m strike length.
-OKO has six historical artisanal shafts (+/- 50 m) in the saprolite horizon and numerous alluvial pits over a 1.1 km strike open in all directions.
+Drill results to date have indicated significant and widespread gold mineralization.
+OKO has six historical artisanal shafts (+/- 50 m) in the saprolite horizon and numerous alluvial pits over a 1.7 km strike open in all directions.

 Two rigs are currently drilling 24/7 on the ODZ.
 One rig is committed to exploring the ODZ at depth whilst the second is focused on expanding the strike length of mineralization.